Ipswich, Massachusetts

-Ipswich is a coastal town in Essex County, Massachusetts, United States.
+Ipswich (/ˈɪpswɪtʃ/) is a coastal town in Essex County, Massachusetts, United States.
 The population was 13,785 at the 2020 census.
 It contains the census-designated place of the same name.
 Home to Willowdale State Forest and Sandy Point State Reservation, Ipswich includes the southern part of Plum Island.
 A residential community with a vibrant tourism industry, the town is famous for its clams, celebrated annually at the Ipswich Chowderfest, and for Crane Beach, a barrier beach near the Crane estate.
 Ipswich was incorporated as a town in 1634.

 History

+Ipswich was inhabited for thousands of years prior to European colonization of the Americas.
+The Bull Brook archaeological site in Ipswich provided among the oldest signs of human habitation in New England, dated to between 9000 and 11,000 years before present.
+Later stone tools and shell mounds found in Ipswich attest to continued human occupation in Ipswich in the intervening 10,000 years.
+Early English explorers and colonizers encountered a Native American settlement on Ipswich Bay they rendered variously as Aggawom, Agawam, and Angoam.

-Ipswich was founded by John Winthrop the Younger, son of John Winthrop, one of the founders of the Massachusetts Bay Colony in 1630 and its first governor, elected in England in 1629.
+The English settlement of Ipswich was founded by John Winthrop the Younger, son of John Winthrop, one of the founders of the Massachusetts Bay Colony in 1630 and its first governor, elected in England in 1629.
 Several hundred colonists sailed from England in 1630 in a fleet of 11 ships, including Winthrop's flagship, the Arbella.
 Investigating the region of Salem and Cape Ann, they entertained aboard the Arbella for a day, June 12, 1630, a native chief of the lands to the north, Chief Masconomet.
 The event was recorded in Winthrop's journal on the 13th, but Winthrop did not say how they overcame the language barrier.
 The name they heard from Masconomet concerning the country over which he ruled has been reconstructed as Wonnesquamsauke, which the English rendered as "Agawam".
 The colonists, however, sailed to the south where some buildings had already been prepared for them at a place newly named Charlestown.

 That winter they lost a few hundred colonists to malnutrition and disease.
 They also experienced their first nor'easter, which cost them some fingers and toes, as well as houses destroyed by the fires they kept burning day and night.
 Just as Winthrop was handing out the last handful of grain, the supply ship Lyon entered Boston Harbor.
 John sent for his family in England, but his then wife, Margaret, her children, and his eldest son, John, whose mother was the elder John's first wife, Mary Forth, did not arrive until November, on the Lyon.

 John the Younger resided with his father and stepmother until 1633, when he resolved to settle in Agawam, with the permission of the General Court of Massachusetts.
-Captain John Smith had written about the Angoam or Aggawom region in 1614, calling it "an excellent habitation, being a good and safe harbour."